gemseo/gemseo/doc_src/tutorials/basics_of_optimization/simple_opt_example.rst

     discipline = create_discipline("AutoPyDiscipline", py_func=g, py_jac=dgdx)

-Now, we can to minimize this :class:`.MDODiscipline` over a design space, by means of a quasi-Newton method from the initial point :math:`0.5`.
+Now, we can to minimize this :class:`.Discipline` over a design space, by means of a quasi-Newton method from the initial point :math:`0.5`.

 3.b.
 Define the design space